An Employee's Guide to Health Benefits Under COBRA

 COBRA requires that continuation coverage extend from the date of the qualifying event for a limited period of time of 18 or 36 months.
 The length of time for which continuation coverage must be made available (the "maximum period" of continuation coverage) depends on the type of qualifying event that gave rise to the COBRA rights.
 A plan, however, may provide longer periods of coverage beyond the maximum period required by law.

-When the qualifying event is the covered employee's termination of employment or reduction in hours of employment, qualified beneficiaries are entitled to a maximum of 18 months of continuation coverage.
+When the qualifying event is the covered employee's termination of employment or reduction in hours of employment, qualified beneficiaries are entitled to 18 months of continuation coverage.

 When the qualifying event is the end of employment or reduction of the employee's hours, and the employee became entitled to Medicare less than 18 months before the qualifying event, COBRA coverage for the employee's spouse and dependents can last until 36 months after the date the employee becomes entitled to Medicare.
 For example, if a covered employee becomes entitled to Medicare 8 months before the date his/her employment ends (termination of employment is the COBRA qualifying event), COBRA coverage for his/her spouse and children would last 28 months (36 months minus 8 months).

-For all other qualifying events, qualified beneficiaries are entitled to a maximum of 36 months of continuation coverage.(1)
+For all other qualifying events, qualified beneficiaries must be provided 36 months of continuation coverage.(1)

 A group health plan may terminate continuation coverage earlier than the end of the maximum period for any of the following reasons: